 PVC drip trips are common.
 When using an aluminium glazing bar system, you will instead use an end-stop bar.
 It does the exact same job but is used on all sides of your polycarbonate roof.

-With the front of your polycarbonate finished with the drip trim, you may want to secure the left and right hand side.
+With the front of your polycarbonate finished with the drip trim, you may want to secure the left and right hand sides.
 For this you will use an end stop bar.
 This features an additional wing that fits against your timber frame.

 If you’re having to butt multiple sheets up against each other on the width, you would use a H section.
 This acts in a similar way to a glazing bar, but it does not usually require the support of a purlin.
 This is unless you have particularly wide polycarbonate sheets.

 Fixing buttons are used to fix your polycarbonate roof sheets to your fasters.
 The large head and foam washer prevent any water ingress.
 They also features a screw that is appropriately sized and secures itself into your timber rafters.

 When fitting your polycarbonate against a wall, you may wish to achieve a professional finish with lead flashing.
 Due to lead being difficult to work with, we offer a lead replacement.
 This sticks to both the wall and your polycarbonate sheet to stop any water ingress at the top of your sheets.
 It also provides a beautiful, professional appearance.

 Picking Your Timber

 Unless you’re using a self-supporting glazing bar system, you’ll require a timber roof batten.
 As with any roofing structure we urge our customers to use timber that is BS 5534:2014 compliant.
 This ensure it is of the highest quality and does not pose any risks.